Himanikuraware/Himani_Infomatics/README.md

 - The design decision was made to use CSS modules for styling to ensure component-level encapsulation and maintainability.
 - The form validation checks for the presence of title, description, and selected chart type before generating the chart.

+### Deployment

+This project has been deployed on Netlify.
+You can access the live application at [Live Demo](https://cheery-basbousa-54caac.netlify.app).

 ### How to Contribute

 Contributions are welcome!
 If you have any suggestions, bug fixes, or feature requests, feel free to open an issue or submit a pull request.